samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.2: Starting a pre-made docker container and creating a conda environment

-> In 1.2, we will run the pre-made minconda container, "continuumio/miniconda3", to interactively create the conda environment we will use inside the container.
+> In 1.2, we will start the pre-made minconda container, "continuumio/miniconda3", which contains a pre-installed version of miniconda.
+This will allow us to interactively create the conda environment we will use inside the container.
 Even if you have a conda environment installed locally, you will need to complete this step.
 The container is an isolated virtual machine, so it will not have access to your local conda environment.
 >
 > Because our container will inherit from the miniconda container, any environment we create while interatively using the miniconda container should install without additional issues.
 Building a conda environment outside the miniconda container often results in multiple rounds of trial and error and incompatible packages.
 For more detailed/generalized instructions please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-league/blob/containers/examples/CondaEnvInstructions.pdf)
 1. Start up Docker Desktop, which will start the Docker daemon.